 How Much Does An Orange Maine Coon Cost?

-If you are keen on owning an orange coloured Maine Coon, expect to be paying top dollar for one.
+If you are keen on owning an orange-colored Maine Coon, expect to be paying top dollar for one.
 This particular cat breed is massively popular and definitely doesn’t come cheap.

 The table below quickly summarises the cost of an Orange Maine Coon: